tobek/laminae/00-v-facets.md

 Preservation also can also be mistaken for having a bias for Law against Chaos.
 Once again there are counterexamples.
 The properly-attuned find peace and serenity in the preservation and purity of Chaos, and Chaos has its own kind of harmony and balance that must be maintained, or else order may sometimes spawn out of chaos.

 destruction seeming evil but no, think also of destruction of the things that no longer serve you, letting go.

+### Creation

+- Activity, energy, passion, ambitiousness, agitation, change, mutation, excitation
+- Self-centeredness, egoistic, individualizing, driven, moving, dynamic

+### Equilibrium

+- Maintenance, harmony, protection, purity (not as in "goodness" but as in "pureness of essence"), serenity, being-ness, universality, equilibrium

+### Dissolution

+- Finality, dissolution, subversion, nullification, loss, darkness, ignorance, inertia, apathy, indifference, anxiety, insensitivity, imbalance, impurity, delusion, negativity, dullness, waste, death

+destruction takes many paths. some approach it pursuing glee in the act of destruction itself, but this is a less pure desire, as it necessitates a cycle of creation which allows them to continue destruction. the true believers do not want anything to rise in the place of the destroyed, especially not a new order that might be more to their liking. they want literal nothing.